Maykeye/macatemy/README.md

 ## Controls:

-- `Left Ctrl` + move mouse around changes the camera input
+- `Mouse Middle Button` + move mouse around to look around
+- `Mouse Wheel Up/Down` to zoom in/out
 - `Alt`+`Q` quits the game

 ## Running tests

 - `cargo test` will not work as it reuses the same process (see https://github.com/bevyengine/bevy/discussions/20843).
-For testing use nextest, i.e.
-`cargo nextest run` instead
+For testing use nextest, i.e. `cargo nextest run` instead. `test.sh` runs the tests